Licensed Professional Counselor

 I was impressed with Rachel’s listening skills and with her ability to see patterns in what I said to her.
 I would highly recommend her as a counselor.” – retirement career

 “Rachel made me feel comfortable right from the start.
 She listens to what I say and helps me understand what I’m feeling.
-Most importantly, she’s helped me understand that it’s ok to feel what I feel and not to over think everything.
+Most importantly, she’s helped me understand that it’s ok to feel what I feel and not to overthink everything.
 My confidence (both professionally and personally) has skyrocketed.
 I came in wanting to deal with personal issues only but the benefits of counseling are evident in all areas of my life. – My general thought process has changed – it is more positive, believing that good things can happen.
 And, if they don’t, I can handle it.
 I really appreciate everything Rachel has done for me and would recommend her in a heartbeat!” – T.S., relationships, anxiety

 “Rachel is compassionate and rational.
 Rachel helps me to re-frame my negative thoughts constructively.
-I believe that meeting with Rachel has helped me to make positive changes in my personal and professional life.” – A.F., anxiety & work life balance
+I believe that meeting with Rachel has helped me to make positive changes in my personal and professional life.” – A.F., anxiety & work-life balance

-“Rachel was always caring, insighful, and asked questions that guided me to finding the answers for myself.
+“Rachel was always caring, insightful, and asked questions that guided me to find the answers for myself.
 She encouraged me to explore and find out who this new me really is.
 She helped me with grieving and acceptance.
 And forgiveness.
 She helped me learn how my childhood needs have influenced my adult needs.
 Your counseling has helped me to cope with, process, and understand the most difficult time of my life.” – R.V., sexual identity transition

 “Rachel is very compassionate.” – anxiety